How to Scale up Your Company Without Decreasing Productivity

 The first step of maintaining productivity at scale is to have systems that let you benchmark pre-scaling productivity.
 This will give you a baseline for success as scaling ramps up.

-At the very least, make sure you have an office productivity software like a productivity timer app to see how your employees use their time.If you are wondering, what is productivity software?
+At the very least, make sure you have an office productivity software like a work time tracker to see how your employees use their time.If you are wondering, what is productivity software?
 Or what are productivity apps?
 Productivity apps actively track your employees as they engage in tasks regardless of if they’re operating in or out of the office.

 Before you start enacting your scaling plan, find productivity apps for computer users that will track the progress of each employee and provide you with insights and data you need to establish and meet benchmarks as your business grows.